Texas Debt Relief Programs

 Texas consumer credit counseling, debt relief, settlement, and consolidation programs all have a negative side associated with them, so you must understand each negative so that you know how to deal with situations if they were to occur and can successfully make it through whichever program you choose to join, not letting obstacles prevent you from being successful.

 At Golden Financial Services, we are A+BBB rated and IAPDA Accredited.

 Talk to one of our Debt Enrollment Specialists Today for Free at (866) 376-9846.

 Texas Debt Negotiation & Settlement Fees

 With debt settlement programs in Texas that we recommend, the maximum fees that any debt settlement firm will charge equals 15% of the total debt enrolled.
-No fees get charged until after each debt gets settled and at least one payment has been made to the creditors, in accordance with federal laws.
-With fees and all interest included, Texas debt settlement programs allow you to pay a significant amount less than the total amount owed, but is this savings worth the negative effect that this type of program can have on credit scores?
+No fees get charged until after each debt gets settled and at least one payment has been made to the creditors, per federal laws.
+With fees and all interest included, Texas debt settlement programs allow you to pay a significant amount less than the total amount owed.
+But, is the savings worth the adverse effect the program could have on your credit?
 The answer to this question is not the same for everyone.
 How is your credit score today?
 Do you have maxed-out credit cards that you can’t afford to pay?
 Have you been late on monthly payments in the past?
 Do you have creditors calling you and harassing you over debt collection accounts?

 Texas Consumer Credit Counseling Company Fees

-When it comes to consumer credit counseling programs in Texas the only fee that is allowed to get charged is the monthly fee that cannot go above $50 per month, but you will pay your entire credit card balance back in full, plus interest.
-Consumer credit counseling programs in Texas will cost more than debt settlement in the end, even though the fees are much less due to the fact that all of your balance must get paid in full.
+When it comes to consumer credit counseling programs in Texas, the only fee that is allowed to get charged is the monthly fee that cannot go above $50 per month, but you will pay your entire credit card balance back in full, plus interest.
+In the end, consumer credit counseling programs in Texas will cost more than debt settlement, even though the fees are much less because all of your balance must get paid in full.

 Texas Debt Relief Program Benefits Include: